 The directors are responsible for the other information.
-The other information comprises the information contained in Directors' report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon, which we obtained prior to the date of this auditor's report, and the Annual Report, which is expected to be made available to us after that date.
+The other information comprises the information contained in the Directors' report for the year ended 30 June 2022, but does not include the financial report and the auditor's report thereon.

 Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.